Designations Congruent with Things: A Correspondence In Two Parts

 Redact that.

 Hermann and I went apartment hunting today.
-It is our mission in life to perfectly recreate the sit-com The Odd Couple and so far we are killing it.
+It’s our mission in life to perfectly recreate the sitcom The Odd Couple and so far we are killing it.
 Kind of.
-I actually really can’t stand picture frames that are askew, so I’m doing a bad job being the slovenly one.
-I blame the drift.
+I actually really can’t stand picture frames that are askew, so I’m doing a bad job at being the slovenly one.
+I blame the Drift.
 Because—kaiju.
 Kaiju have OCD tendencies and are neat freaks.
 Who knew?
 Definitely this has nothing to do with Dr. Gottlieb.
 Or drifting with him.
 Which I did not do.

 Redact that.